simon-hrabec/CPP-Container-Printer/README.md

 # C++ container printer - CPPCP
 Printing in C++ with IOstream is quite cumbersome and inconvenient.
-C++ also does not have a default output for containers.
+C++ also does not have a default output for containers (only available with `std::print` in C++23).
 Printing nested containers is even more difficult.
 This library provides a simple solution for fast debug printing (with competitive programming in mind).

 ## About
 CPPCP is a header file providing 2 (overloaded/templatized) functions